kartoza/sawps/docs/src/user/manual/data-upload/panel.md

 2. **Select property**: The Property Selection Dropdown is a vital tool for categorizing your data.
 You can choose from existing property categories to associate your data with a specific property.
 This helps organize and categorize your records effectively.

 3. **Create a new propertty**: If the property you want to associate your data with doesn't exist in the dropdown, you can create a new property.
-Click the "CREATE A NEW PROPERTY" button to add a new property category.
+Click the `CREATE A NEW PROPERTY` button to add a new property category.
 You'll be prompted to enter a name and details for the new property, and it will be added to the dropdown for future use.

 ## Interactive Map